Shopping Cart

 What Have They Seen So Far?

-• Minor issues like incision site pain and tongue swelling occurred
+• Minor issues reported: incision site pain and tongue swelling

 • 71% improvement in daily living tasks